citrus-finance/rari-fuse/README.md

 - Use UUPS proxy for FusePoolDirectory and FuseFeeDistributor
   - Upgrades are now the responsability of implementation, so a contract can be bricked.
 We've added tests so it's not possible.
   - We made sure to keep all relevant Ownable API
+- Fixed math issue when redeeming tokens, for more details see: https://twitter.com/danielvf/status/1647329491788677121

 ## Structure

 ```text